 - Soak and dehydrate the sunflower seeds if possible to boost nutrition.

-- You can sub cornstarch for the arrowroot, or for low-carb or THM, omit all together.
+- Arrowroot Alternatives: You can sub tapioca starch or cornstarch for the arrowroot.
+Rice flour will work in a pinch.
+For low-carb or THM, omit completely.

 - I grate my lemon zest with this super microplane grater.